Legal Notice & Privacy Policy

 Value: 1

-Purpose: Used to reduce the request rate.
-If Google Analytics is provided via the Google Tag Manager, this cookie is given the name _dc_gtm_ .
+Purpose: Used to slow down the request rate.
+If Google Analytics is set up through Google Tag Manager, this cookie gets the name _dc_gtm_.

 Name: AMP_TOKEN